 “When I was asked to come to New York from Philadelphia and join the Hub’s project team, I didn’t even hesitate,” Garz said.
 “It has meant a great deal to me that I’ve been able to have a professional impact on the nation’s response to the September 11 attacks.
 I will forever view this experience as the highlight of my career.”

-As the Hub’s design manager, he worked to effectively maintain the integrity of the project’s architectural design amidst the never-ending political, economic, and social challenges posed by such a technically complex and emotionally evocative project.
+As STV's design manager for the Hub, he worked to effectively maintain the integrity of Santiago Calatrava's architectural design amidst the never-ending political, economic, and social challenges posed by such a technically complex and emotionally evocative project.